abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 }
 ```

 > **Note**: Currently, only the [LeptonX Theme](https://leptontheme.com/) renders groups for menu items.
-See the "LeptonX - Render Groups for Menu Items" below for a demonstration
+See the "LeptonX - Render Groups for Menu Items" section below for a demonstration.

 ### Introducing the `BlazorWebAssemblyCurrentApplicationConfigurationCacheResetService`